-Miriam has 18-years’ experience as a registered clinical psychologist and a keen interest in emotion dysregulation in adolescents, gender-affirming health care and principles of mindful leadership.
+Miriam has over 20 years’ of experience as a registered clinical psychologist and a keen interest in emotion dysregulation in adolescents, gender-affirming health care and principles of mindful leadership.

 We asked her some very important and hard-hitting questions to help us get to know her…